Skip to main content

 What is the best first phone call to make?

-If the person needing care is 65 or older, the best first call is usually CHCPE at 800-445-5394, option 4.
-If the person already has Medicaid and the goal is self-directed attendant care, call 211, option 3 for CFC.
+If the person needing care is 65 or older, the best first call is usually CHCPE at 1-800-445-5394, option 4.
+If the person already has Medicaid and the goal is self-directed attendant care, call 211, option 3.
 If the caregiver is burned out because of dementia care, call 1-800-994-9422 for respite help.

 What if Connecticut says no?

 Ask for the denial in writing and appeal fast.
-DSS says most fair hearing requests must be made within 60 days of the Notice of Action.
+Most DSS fair hearing requests must be made within 60 days of the Notice of Action.
 If this is a Medicaid cut or denial, benefits may continue if you request the hearing before the effective date.
-Also ask whether the senior might qualify through a different path, such as the state-funded side of CHCPE, respite funding, or MFP.
+Also ask whether the senior might qualify through another path, such as state-funded CHCPE, respite funding, or MFP.

 About the Authors